symfony/symfony-docs/cookbook/security/custom_authentication_provider.rst

 The Listener
 ------------

-Next, you need a listener to listen on the security context.
+Next, you need a listener to listen on the firewall.
 The listener is responsible for fielding requests to the firewall and calling the authentication provider.
 A listener must be an instance of :class:`Symfony\\Component\\Security\\Http\\Firewall\\ListenerInterface`.
-A security listener should handle the :class:`Symfony\\Component\\HttpKernel\\Event\\GetResponseEvent` event, and set an authenticated token in the security context if successful.
+A security listener should handle the :class:`Symfony\\Component\\HttpKernel\\Event\\GetResponseEvent` event, and set an authenticated token in the token storage if successful.

 .. code-block:: php